TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 A. Duties and responsibilities:

-(2) Ensure that drugs are handled in the facility in which he/she is the consultant pharmacist, in a manner that protect the safety and welfare of the patient.
+(2) Ensure that drugs are handled in the facility in which he/she is the consultant pharmacist, in a manner that protects the safety and welfare of the patient.

-(3) Set the policy and procedures in the facility as related to all facets of drug handling and distribution; these policies and procedures to be reviewed and updated on an annual basis.
+(3) Set the policies and procedures in the facility as related to all facets of drug handling and distribution; these policies and procedures to be reviewed and updated on an annual basis.

-(4) To visit the facility, commensurate with his duties, as specified by board regulations relative to the facility or by written contract with the administration of the facility not inconsistent with board regulations.
+(4) To visit the facility, commensurate with their duties, as specified by board regulations relative to the facility or by written contract with the administration of the facility not inconsistent with board regulations.

 (5) His/her primary goal and objective shall be the health and safety of the patient, and he/she shall make every effort to assure the maximum level of safety and efficacy in the provision of pharmaceutical services.